oligo/gioview/README.md

 Gio-view is a third-party toolkit that simplifies building user interfaces (UIs) for desktop applications written with the Gio library in Go.
 It provides pre-built components and widgets, saving you time and effort compared to creating everything from scratch.
 Gio-view offers a more user-friendly experience for developers new to Gio.

+A significant portion of the Gio-view codebase originates from the Fernnote project (https://fernnote.vip/).
+If you're interested in seeing a practical example of Gio-view, Fernnote is a good starting point.

 ## Features:

 * **View Manager**: Manages the lifecycle of your views and handles user interactions between them.